 4. SeaDream Yacht Club

 SeaDream provides the ultimate romantic cruising experience on its two 112-passenger, luxury yachts.
 Food is expertly prepared, cabins are designed for two, the crew is amazing, and — despite the ships’ size — you can get decent massages at the spa.
 Plus, you'll find complimentary mountain bikes and a variety of water toys to play with, and you can even spend a night sleeping under the stars on a large sun bed for two.

 Best Ship: Twin ships SeaDream I and SeaDream II are both in the Caribbean from November to April.
-Drinks and gratuities are included in the cruise fare, which starts at $2,999.
+Drinks and gratuities are included in the cruise fare.

 5. Viking River Cruises and Viking Ocean Cruises

 River cruises are almost always kid-free: On Viking River Cruises, for instance, most cabins are for two, and the big daily activities are complimentary walking tours and educational lectures — not exactly days designed for little ones.
-And when the company introduces its first ocean ship — the 930-passenger Viking Star — next spring, kids won't be part of that scene either.
-In fact, Chairman and CEO Torstein Hagen has said kids will be banned altogether.
+And on Viking Star, the new ocean liner from Viking Ocean Cruises, children under 16 are banned altogether.

 Best Ship: In Europe, go with one of the line's modern, 180-passenger longships, which have balcony cabins and outdoor dining options.
-The Viking Longship Forseti takes passengers to the vineyards and chateaux of Bordeaux, France, from March through December, with fares from $1,956.
+The Viking Longship Forseti takes passengers to the vineyards and chateaux of Bordeaux, France, from March through December.